 We celebrate our diverse and inclusive workplace as it brings new ideas, perspectives, and ways to enhance our overall customer and employee experience.
 Of our Regional and Divisional CEO/Presidents, four are women.
-Additionally, 1,058, or 71%, of our employees are female and 651, or 44%, of our employees are minorities, veterans and/or self-identify as disabled.
+To properly serve our diverse customer base and communities, 1,063, or 70%, of our employees are female and 697 or 46%, of our employees are minorities, veterans and/or self-identify as disabled.

 The Company provides, in addition to competitive salaries, either at the Company's expense or through employee deductions, benefits to its associates to help protect their health and well-being, including athletic club membership, medical, dental, vision, employee assistance, short and long-term disability, life insurance, and paid time off (vacation, holidays and sick time).
 Additionally, through our 401(k) retirement benefits, and profit-sharing contributions (which also contains an employee stock ownership plan, or ESOP feature), the Company facilitates its associate's future financial well-being.
 These benefits when combined with incentive compensation programs, both cash and equity based, serve as rewards for performance but also as a retention vehicle for our employee base.
-The Company has strong relationships with its employee base leading to an average tenure of approximately six years with the Company (including its predecessor banks).
-During 2023 and 2022, the Company incurred expenses totaling approximately \$19.19 million and \$22.42 million, respectively, for these benefits.
+The Company has strong relationships with its employee base leading to an average tenure of approximately seven years with the Company (including its predecessor banks).
+During 2024 and 2023, the Company incurred expenses totaling approximately \$30.00 million and \$19.19 million, respectively, for these benefits.

 Understanding and supporting our communities has been a critical part of our Company's success.
 We strive every day to improve the quality of life in every community that we serve.
 We support schools, cities, counties and churches with the latest in financial services, as well as our time and money.
 We provide leadership to our local nonprofits and churches by being on their boards, volunteering to raise money, as well as helping them provide services.
-In many cases, our employees chair their boards and give of their time freely.
+In many cases, our employees chair their boards, raises and contribute funds and give of their time freely.
 In addition to our continuous involvement, we perform an annual Company-wide day of service to help improve the communities in which we live and serve.
-In 2023, this amounted to approximately 7,400 hours of community service across our footprint.
+In 2024, this amounted to approximately 5,000 hours of community service across our footprint.

 Overall, the attraction, development and retention of our executives, regional presidents and associates are integral to the performance of our Company, which ultimately drives value to our shareholders in the form of dividends and price appreciation of our common stock.
 Accordingly, our Board of Directors participates in the oversight of our employment practices and policies, through the Compensation Committee.
 Our board sets the overall "tone at the top" and holds executive management accountable for embodying, maintaining, and communicating our culture to employees.
-Currently, our board is comprised of eleven members, including two females one of which is Hispanic, and one of which is an African-American male.
+Currently, our board is comprised of twelve members, including one Hispanic, one African-American and three females.